Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 We predicted that we are going to have a shortage of 5 managers.
 The risk of automation for clinical managers is very low (1%), and therefore we are going to stablish 5 vacancies for this job.

 List of tasks:
   * Design and validate clinical databases, including designing or testing logic checks.
   * Process clinical data, including receipt, entry, verification, or filing of information.
   * Generate data queries, based on validation checks or errors and omissions identified during data entry, to resolve identified problems.
-    * Develop project-specific data management plans that address areas such as coding, reporting, or transfer of data, database locks, and work flow processes.S
+  * Develop project-specific data management plans that address areas such as coding, reporting, or transfer of data, database locks, and work flow processes.
   * Monitor work productivity or quality to ensure compliance with standard operating procedures.

 List of skills:
  * Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
  * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
  * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
  * Speaking — Talking to others to convey information effectively.See more occupations related to this skill.
  * Writing — Communicating effectively in writing as appropriate for the needs of the audience

 Required credentials and years of experience:  Bachelor's degree, Associate's degree, Post-baccalaureate certificate English C1, Spanish C1, highly valued german and french